top of page

 Broom Storage

+Hang brooms in between uses to ensure the fiber ends don't buckle and curve under their own weight.
 Broomcorn sweepers are more rigid and can stand on their own for reasonable periods but will start to curve over time.
-For best practices we suggest storing brooms and brushes off their bristles.
+For best practices, we suggest storing brooms and brushing off their bristles.

 broom care, cleaning tips